 What level is the course and do I need any particular skills?

-This class is suitable for both beginners and those with some experience.
-Complete beginners should join a Ballet class for beginners or discuss their level with the drama, dance and speech department.
+This class is suitable for those with some experience in classical ballet.
+Complete beginners should join Absolute Beginners Ballet or Classical Ballet: beginners alternatively discuss their level with the drama, dance and speech department.

 How will I be taught, and will there be any work outside the class?